exratione/thywill/doc/serverSetup.md

 use, or for anything other than running the Thywill example applications.

-You must obtain and upload your SSL certificate and key as a single concatenated file - key then certificate - and change the default Pound configuration to point to that file.
+You must obtain and upload your SSL certificate and key as a single concatenated file - key then certificate - and change the default Stunnel configuration to point to that file.

 If you are working on a development server, then setting up a self-signed